 Back to weight class table

-The cruiserweight division was introduced in 1979 specifically to bridge the gap between light heavyweight and heavyweight, a jump of 25 lbs that was considered too large.
+Cruiserweight was introduced in 1979 to bridge the large gap between Light Heavyweight and Heavyweight.
+Its original limit was 190 lb before the major organisations later adopted the current 200 lb maximum.
 It sits at 175–200 lbs, and fighters here tend to be powerful but quicker than heavyweights.
 Jai Opetaia is currently considered the worlds best Cruiserweight despite struggling to hold onto the IBF belt due to fighting for the Zuffa belt.

 See the current cruiserweight rankings